ArchiveTeam/hyves-grab/README.md

 More information about the archiving project can be found on the [ArchiveTeam wiki page for the project](http://archiveteam.org/index.php?title=Hyves)!
 This is phase 2.

+To prevent any issues with Hyves limiting you, keep it at 2 threads per IP

 Setup instructions